 The following recipes are nourishing to the wood element, or liver, in five element cooking.
 The liver is a remarkable organ with tremendous regenerative properties.
 It stores and nourishes our blood, assists digestion, and carries qi into our muscles and joints.
 The liver, along with our kidneys, is a major filtration system for toxins.
-Liver also impacts our hormones, vision, nails and skin.
+The liver also impacts our hormones, vision, nails, and skin.
 The Chinese consider the liver to be the “General” of the body, a leader from which much of our health or dis-ease can flow.
 Modern lifestyles place a tremendous load on the liver, as do fatty foods, drugs of all kinds, alcohol and a diet heavy in animal foods.

 Jasmine, purslane, chrysanthemum, nettle, chamomile, cumin, fenugreek peppermint, rosemary, turmeric, dandelion, star anise